Keene, New Hampshire: Education

 Keene is often considered a minor college town, as it is the site of Keene State College, whose students make up a substantial portion of the city's population, and Antioch University New England.

 At the secondary level, Keene serves as the educational nexus of the area, due in large part to its status as the largest community of Cheshire County.
-Keene High School is the largest regional High School in Cheshire County, serving about 1,850 students.
+Keene High School is the largest regional high school in Cheshire County, serving about 1,850 students.

-Keene has one middle school, Keene Middle School, and four elementary schools, as of 2014: Fuller Elementary School, Franklin Elementary School, Symonds Elementary School, Wheelock Elementary School.
-Jonathan Daniels was downsized to only pre-school and administration offices.
+Keene has Keene Middle School and as of 2014: Fuller, Franklin, Symonds, and Wheelock Elementary Schools.
+The former Jonathan Daniels Elementary School was downsized to only preschool and administration offices.

 Keene is part of New Hampshire's School Administrative Unit 29, or SAU 29.

 Economy

-The grocery wholesaler C&S Wholesale Grocers is based in Keene.
+Grocery wholesaler C&S Wholesale Grocers is based in Keene, as is furniture company Whitney Brothers.

 Culture

 Religion

 Keene has more than 20 churches, mostly Protestant, and one synagogue, Congregation Ahavas Achim.
 A significant landmark in downtown Keene is the United Church of Christ at Central Square, colloquially known in town as the "White Church" or the "Church at the Head of the Square".
 A second church on the square was Grace United Methodist Church, also known as the "Brick Church", but it is now privately owned and operated for secular purposes.
 The Grace United Methodist congregation moved to another site.

 Keene is the seat of the Roman Catholic Parish of the Holy Spirit, whose pastor is the Dean of the Monadnock Deanery, a division under the see of the Diocese of Manchester.
 The parish has two churches in the City of Keene, Saint Bernard and Saint Margaret Mary.
 Keene has one Episcopal church, Saint James, which is within the Episcopal Diocese of New Hampshire.
 Keene also has one Greek Orthodox church, Saint George, which is under the see of the Metropolis of Boston.

 The Church of Jesus Christ of Latter-day Saints building is home to the Keene Ward and is part of the Nashua, New Hampshire Stake.